-A total of 36,198 individuals participated in the Central Illinois Urban Fishing Program during the year.
-Summer Fishing Clinics had 2,670 participants, Special Event Outreach Fishing Programs had 977 participants, School Fishing Programs had 1,553 participants, volunteer instructors had a combined 5,169 participants and Aquatic Outreach Programs had 24,296 participants.
+A total of 46 individuals participated in the Central Illinois Urban Fishing Program during the year.
+Summer Fishing Clinics had 0 participants, Special Event Outreach Fishing Programs had 0 participants, School Fishing Programs had 0 participants, volunteer instructors had a combined 0 participants and Aquatic Outreach Programs had 46 participants.

 The "Access to Fishing" (rod and reel loaner program) program now has 30 loaner sites in the central Illinois area.
 Usually, eight or ten rod and reel combos were placed at each site, although several sites were given more.
-Large colorful promotional posters from the American Sport fishing Association were used to increase awareness.
-Fishing poles were used approximately 2,000 times during the year at these 33 sites.
-Locations and phone numbers for "loaner sites" are shown in the appendix at the end of this report.
+Large colorful promotional posters from the American Sport fishing Association were used to increase awareness. reels will be loaned out for groups such as school classrooms, large scout groups, etc. These super sites are also noted in the appendix.
+It should also be noted that most of these sites were closed due to the COVID-19 virus.